-Request your own custom brand value report, providing a detailed diagnosis of brand strength and value relative to competitors with royalty rates and cost of capital calculations brandirectory.com/ request-a-valuation by David Haigh, Editor-In-Chief, Chairman & CEO, Brand Finance
+Request your own custom brand value report, providing a detailed diagnosis of brand strength and value relative to competitors with royalty rates and cost of capital calculations by David Haigh, Editor-In-Chief, Chairman & CEO, Brand Finance

 Foreword

 In pursuit of higher returns, bankers have often been innovators, creating new ways of providing places to lodge wealth, transfer money and provide credit.
 At the same time, they have also been widely considered greedy, anti-social, and often untrustworthy - a necessary evil to keep trade and personal finance flowing.